 Carmen Leah Ascencio (July 2, 2015, BGD)

-Wharton Business Daily recently spoke to Charles Payne, Host of Making Money with Charles Payne on Fox Business Network, and CEO and Principal Financial Analyst of Wall Street Strategies, about the impact inequality has on the American dream, the importance of supporting Black-owned businesses, and corporate authenticity as it relates to Black Lives Matter.
+Wharton Business Daily spoke to Charles Payne, host of Making Money with Charles Payne on Fox Business Network, and CEO and Principal Financial Analyst of Wall Street Strategies, about the impact inequality has on the American dream, the importance of supporting Black-owned businesses, and corporate authenticity as it relates to Black Lives Matter.

 Support local, Black-owned businesses in Philadelphia by reading this guide on https://blackownedphillyrestaurants.com/ or this article in Philadelphia Magazine.
 You can also seek out Black-owned businesses to support in your community.